 MESSAGE OF THE EDITOR-IN-CHIEF

-Last year’s results allow us to be optimistic about the further development of the Siberian Journal of Forest Science and give us a hope that current year will be no less fruitful.
+The results of last six years allow us to be optimistic about the further development of the Siberian Journal of Forest Science and give us a hope that new 2020 year will be no less fruitful.
 We plan to significantly expand the circle of our readers and to strengthen the position of the journal in the scientific community internationally.

 We greatly thank our authors, reviewers and editorial board members for their cooperation, and our readers for the growing interest to the Siberian Journal of Forest Science.
 We wish you all the best, and welcome more excellent publications!